 Sets the Sector Sweep Start Time field to the TSF value when the STA starts TDD beamforming procedure

+Sets the Dwelling Time field to the recommended time to sweep the receive antenna pattern during the scanning

+Sets the Discovery Assistance Window Length to the time duration for the TTD beamforming.
+The number of DMG STA transmit antenna sectors, the number of receive antenna sectors in the STA requesting discovery assistance and the dwelling time are used to calculate the time required for TDD beamforming as described in 10.43.10

-Sets the Dwelling Time field to the recommended time to sweep the receive antenna pattern during the scanningOption 2: The DMG STA schedules TDD beamforming with the STA that requested discovery assistance.
-The DMG STA schedules these as part of an Extended Schedule element and includes this element in its response.
+Option 2: The DMG STA schedules TDD beamforming with the STA that requested discovery assistance.
+The DMG STA schedules the allocation as part of an Extended Schedule element and includes this element in its response.
+The TDD Applicable SP subfield in the Allocation Control subfield in the Allocation field in the Extended Schedule field is set to 1 and either the Source AID or the Destination AID subfields in the Allocation field in the Extended schedule element is set to the DMG STA requesting Discovery Assistance temporary AID.
 The DMG STA may include a TDD Slot Structure element and a TDD Slot Schedule element in its response.
-The SME sets fields in the DMG Discovery Assistance element sent its response as follows:
+The DMG STA sets fields in the DMG Discovery Assistance element sent its response as follows:

 Sets the Discovery Assistance Type subfield in the Discovery Assistance Control field to 1